 |---|---|---|

-Specificity | Names the domain (UI components) and mentions some actions/concepts like 'React patterns, composition, prop design, TypeScript', but these are more categories than concrete actions.
+Specificity | Names the domain (UI components) and mentions some actions/concepts like 'React patterns, composition, prop design, TypeScript' but these are more categories than concrete actions.
 Lacks specific verbs like 'create', 'refactor', 'implement X pattern'. | 2 / 3 |

-Completeness | Clearly answers both what ('Build reusable, maintainable UI components', 'Handles React patterns, composition, prop design, TypeScript') AND when ('Use when creating component libraries, implementing design systems, or building scalable frontend architectures'). | 3 / 3 |
+Completeness | Clearly answers both what ('Build reusable, maintainable UI components', 'Handles React patterns, composition, prop design, TypeScript') and when ('Use when creating component libraries, implementing design systems, or building scalable frontend architectures'). | 3 / 3 |

-Trigger Term Quality | Good coverage of natural terms users would say: 'component libraries', 'design systems', 'frontend architectures', 'React', 'TypeScript', 'component', 'UI components', 'prop design'.
-These are terms developers naturally use when seeking this help. | 3 / 3 |
+Trigger Term Quality | Good coverage of natural terms: 'component libraries', 'design systems', 'frontend architectures', 'React', 'TypeScript', 'component', 'UI components'.
+These are terms users would naturally use when seeking this help. | 3 / 3 |

-Distinctiveness Conflict Risk | While it specifies UI components and React, it could overlap with general React skills, TypeScript skills, or frontend development skills.
-The focus on 'design systems' and 'component libraries' helps but 'frontend architectures' is broad. | 2 / 3 |
+Distinctiveness Conflict Risk | While it specifies React and component architecture, it could overlap with general React skills, TypeScript skills, or frontend development skills.
+The focus on 'design patterns' and 'component libraries' helps but isn't fully distinctive. | 2 / 3 |

 Total | 10 / 12 Passed |